Gates of Agony: Tag team; The Demand (2024–present)

 In October 2024, Brian Cage joined the Don Callis Family, disbanding Cage of Agony and leaving Gates of Agony as a tag team.
 At Final Battle in December 2024, Gates of Agony defeated LEEJ (E. J. Nduka and Lee Johnson).
 On April 16 at Dynamite: Spring BreakThru, Gates of Agony unsuccessfully challenged The Hurt Syndicate for the AEW World Tag Team Championship.

 In July 2025, Gates of Agony aligned themselves with Ricochet and shortened their name to "GOA".
 That same month, they entered the AEW World Tag Team Championship eliminator tournament, being eliminated in the first round by Brodido (Bandido and Brody King).
 In August 2025, at Forbidden Door, GOA and Ricochet defeated JetSpeed and Michael Oku; at the same event, they attacked The Hurt Syndicate, costing them the AEW World Tag Team Championship.
 Later that month, GOA and Ricochet unsuccessfully challenged The Opps for the AEW World Trios Championship, with Hurt Syndicate member MVP costing them the match.
 At All Out in September 2025, GOA and Ricochet (now known as "The Demand") defeated The Hurt Syndicate.
 Later that month, GOA unsuccessfully challenged AEW World Tag Team Champions Brodido on an episode of Dynamite.
 The Demand continued their feud with the Hurt Syndicate, but were defeated in a rematch at Dynamite: Title Tuesday on October 7 in a street fight and on October 12 at WrestleDream in a tornado trios match.

+On the July 29, 2026, episode of Dynamite, The Demand defeated The Conglomeration (Orange Cassidy, Roderick Strong, and Kyle O'Reilly) to win the AEW World Trios Championship.
+Their reign would only last a week as they would lose the titles to Adam Page and Brodido (Brody King and Bandido) on August 5 at Grand Slam Mexico.

-New Japan Pro-Wrestling (2023)
+New Japan Pro-Wrestling (2023; 2026)

 In November and December 2023, Gates of Agony wrestled a series of matches in Japan for New Japan Pro-Wrestling (NJPW), competing in the 2023 World Tag League.
 The duo finished with four points, placing seventh out of eight teams in block 'A', and thus did not qualify for the semi-finals.
 During their tour with NJPW, they also faced teams such as Bullet Club, Chaos, House of Torture, The Mighty Don't Kneel, and United Empire.
+On February 27, 2026 at The New Beginning USA, GOA unsuccessfully challenged Knock Out Brothers for the IWGP Tag Team Championship.